How is the length of time in custody before trial relevant to bail?

 What was the final verdict on bail?

-Hamill J granted Bail and mentioned that a significant factor was the length of time Boyd would have been likely to spend in custody if bail was refused.
+Hamill J granted Bail and mentioned that a significant factor was the length of time Boyd would have been likely to spend in custody before trial if bail was refused.

 Nyman Gibson Miralis has over 50 years of experience in successfully obtaining bail for clients across all areas of criminal law.